Skip to Content

 For two years during the pandemic, federal waivers allowed every Massachusetts student to receive free school meals, regardless of family income.

-Beginning in the 2023—2024 school year, Massachusetts made universal free school meals permanent after the pandemic, ensuring all students get free breakfast and lunch regardless of family income.
+Beginning in the 2023—2024 school year, Massachusetts made universal free school meals permanent after the pandemic, ensuring all students get free breakfast and lunch regardless of meal eligibility status.

 Are school lunches still free in Massachusetts?